 Insurance rates for ATVs and UTVs vary considerably, depending on state requirements and a number of other factors.
 Prices can range from a few hundred to over a thousand dollars a year.
 In areas where there are greater risks and a larger number of claims, rates are typically higher.

-An agent in the Trusted Choice® network can help you choose the right amount of ATV insurance for you and find all available discounts.
-Because they are independent, Trusted Choice member agents can compare rates from multiple insurance companies and find a great policy at a cost you can afford.
+An independent agent in our network can help you choose the right amount of ATV insurance for you and find all available discounts.
+Because they are independent, agents can compare rates from multiple insurance companies and find a great policy at a cost you can afford.

 State and Regional Factors that Affect ATV Insurance Rates

 State by state requirements for ATV insurance vary considerably, which means the coverage you buy will most likely be somewhat dependent upon your state laws.
 Some states do not require insurance coverage, while others require liability insurance under certain circumstances.

 For example, in New York State it is unlawful to operate an ATV anywhere outside of your own property unless you have the following minimum liability insurance: